junxit/us-congress-bills-111/metadata.md

 - 2010-09-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7769-7770; text of measure as reported in Senate: CR S7769; text as passed Senate: CR S7769-7770)
 - 2010-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7769-7770; text of measure as reported in Senate: CR S7769; text as passed Senate: CR S7769-7770)
 - 2010-09-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 628.
+- 2010-09-30 — Message on Senate action sent to the House.
+- 2010-11-15 — Received in the House.
+- 2010-11-15 — Referred to the House Committee on Oversight and Government Reform.